joeyverbeke/gradi-mediation/README.md

 Gradi Mediation implements an end-to-end speech mediation loop.
 Audio is captured on an ESP32-S3 with an ICS-43434 microphone, gated on the desktop with WebRTC VAD, transcribed by whisper.cpp, Faster-Whisper, or Vosk, refined through a vLLM prompt, and synthesised by Kokoro-FastAPI for playback on dual MAX98357A speakers.
 The desktop drives the state machine so that the microphone and speakers never contend.

 ## Hardware & Services
-- ESP32-S3 + ICS-43434 mic + dual MAX98357A amplifiers, connected over USB CDC.
+- ESP32-S3 + ICS-43434 mic + dual MAX98357A amplifiers, connected over USB CDC, plus the Seeed Studio XIAO 24 GHz mmWave radar (pins D1/D4) that gates the entire stack with `PRESENCE ON/OFF` telemetry.
 - Desktop services: WebRTC VAD (Python), ASR engines (whisper.cpp, Faster-Whisper, or Vosk), vLLM text transformer, Kokoro-FastAPI TTS.
 - Optional GPU acceleration for Faster-Whisper when `--fw-device cuda` is selected.